ratnakumarmallisetty/fincheck-next/README.md

 This design allows both technical and non-technical users to interpret results without requiring prior machine learning expertise.

 ---
+### Explainable and Human-Centered Design

+To support both technical and non-technical users, FinCheck emphasizes explainability in its visualization layer:

+- Each metric is accompanied by a brief explanation describing what it measures and why it matters.
+- Visual indicators clearly show whether higher or lower values are preferable.
+- The system automatically highlights the best-performing model for each metric.
+- Users can switch between:
+  - Comparative analysis (all models)
+  - Detailed inspection (single selected model)
+- An overall recommendation is generated based on inference efficiency and stability.

+These features enable users without prior machine learning expertise to interpret results confidently while still supporting in-depth expert analysis.
+---

 ## API Reference